deckerweb/woocommerce-delivery-notes/readme.txt

 3. Delivery Note printing page with default template - and the five custom sections marked (yellow)

 == Changelog ==

+= 1.1.1 =
+* Restructured classes
+* Settings are part of the WooCommerce settings
+* Template folder renaming (custom templates must be renamed to work)

 = 1.1 =
 * Maintenance release